subhajit033/Ai-summarizer/README.md

 ## Support

-If you encounter any issues, have questions, or need further assistance, please reach out to our support team at [kundusubhajit73@gmail.com].
-We are here to help!
+If you encounter any issues, have questions, or need further assistance, please reach out to me [kundusubhajit73@gmail.com]